mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 In future posts here are some of the things that will be covered:

- - implementing many more primitives;
+ - implementing many more primitive functions;
+ - implement more monadic operators;
+ - finally introduce dyadic operators;
- - implement strand assignment (i.e. what allows you to do things like `a b ← 1 2`);
+ - implement strand assignment (i.e. what allows you to do things like `(a b) ← 1 2`);
  - implement modified assignment;
  - make sure our list representation of arrays is compatible with APL's array model;
  - allow for the definition of trains and assignment of those.